bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

-So, moving from C to B requies giving up 10 mil barrels of oil.
+So, moving from C to D requies giving up 10 mil barrels of oil.

 ### Additional notes:
 - Economic growth results in the PPF shifting outwards
 - Shape of PPF
-    - If the PPF is a straight line the opporunity cost is constant
+    - If the PPF is a straight line the opportunity cost is constant
-    - If the PPF is bowing outwards the opporunity cost in increasing
+    - If the PPF is bowing outwards the opportunity cost in increasing
-    - If the PPF is bowing inwards the opporunity cost in decreasing
+    - If the PPF is bowing inwards the opportunity cost in decreasing
 ### Positive statement vs Normative statement

 - Positive statement - Statement that are testable